https://webassign.org

 Free-Response ( 1.0 marks) Whole-Paper View Save Problem

-An Atwood’s machine consisvq0x5:. yba5k43 opmpppv c 8sts of two masses, $m_1$ and $m_2$ which are connected by a massless inelastic cord that passes over a pulley, Fig. 8–47.
+An Atwood’s machine consists of two masseg)b0qemcf1 4ms, $m_1$ and $m_2$ which are connected by a massless inelastic cord that passes over a pulley, Fig. 8–47.
 If the pulley has radius R and moment of inertia I about its axle, determine the acceleration of the masses $m_1$ and $m_2$ and compare to the situation in which the moment of inertia of the pulley is ignored.
 [Hint: The tensions $F_{T1}$ and $F_{T2}$ are not equal.
 We discussed this situation in Example 4–13, assuming for the pulley.]

 Correct Answer: